OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 If replay attacks are a risk for the app, `jti` (JWT ID) claim should be implemented.

-Ideally the content of JWT should be encrypted.
+Ideally the content of JWT should be encrypted in order to ensure the confidentially of the information contained within it.
+There might be description of roles, usernames or other sensitive information available that should be protected.
 An example implementation in Java can be found in the OWASP JWT Cheat Sheet<sup>[4]</sup>

 #### References